opensafely/documentation/docs/repositories.md

 ### How to transfer an existing repository to the opensafely organization

-To transfer a repository from your personal GitHub account to the OpenSAFELY organisation, follow the instructions [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository#transferring-a-repository-owned-by-your-personal-account).
-You will then need to contact [Tech Support](how-to-get-help.md/#slack), to request approval for the repository transfer.
+To transfer a repository from your personal GitHub account to the OpenSAFELY organisation:

+1. Follow [GitHub's instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository#transferring-a-repository-owned-by-your-personal-account) to initiate a transfer.
+2. Contact [Tech Support](how-to-get-help.md/#slack) to request approval for the repository transfer.
-If your request is approved, Tech Support will notify you once the transfer has been completed.
-You will also be able to see the repository on the `opensafely` organisation [Repositories page](https://github.com/orgs/opensafely/repositories).
+3. Tech Support will notify you once the transfer has been completed.
+You will also be able to see the repository listed in the [`opensafely` organisation](https://github.com/orgs/opensafely/repositories) once transferred.

-The settings of any transferred repositories will be updated to match the default `opensafely` repository settings, listed below:
+The settings of any transferred repositories will be updated to match the [default `opensafely` repository settings](#default-repository-settings-in-the-github-opensafely-organisation).

-- Deletion of branches on merge: enabled
-- Branch protection for `master` and `main` branches: enabled
-- Require a pull request before merging: disabled

 ### Creating a research repository in your own GitHub account so that you can transfer it later